How to manage stress in consulting

 Stoic philosophy

-Discovering and learning about stoic philosophy was helpful for me.
-I accidentally stumbled upon some YouTube videos on this topic and later bought and read Marcus Aurelius’ book, "Meditations.”
+I accidentally stumbled upon some YouTube videos on this topic, and later, I bought and read Marcus Aurelius’s Meditations.

-A basic understanding of stoic philosophy helps put many things into perspective.
-I especially appreciate that we choose how to react to the world and that stressing about things we can’t control is useless.
+Stressing out about things we can’t control is useless.
 It's easier said than done, but with some awareness and practice, I see it positively impacting my life.

 Sports